Joint Active Learning with Feature Selection via CUR Matrix Decomposition: Introduction

-In this paper, we present a unified view of (sampled based) \underline{A}ctive \underline{L}earning and \underline{F}eature \underline{S}election, called ALFS, which is inspired by the approximation method for CUR matrix decomposition.

-The main contributions of this paper are: \begin{itemize} \item[\romannumeral1)] To our knowledge, this is the first work for presenting a unified view for one-shot active learning and feature selection, which is important for real-world applications, since it dispenses with any label effort unlike those progressive interactive labeling active learning methods. \item[\romannumeral2)] This work is the first one to formulate and build the natural connection between CUR decomposition and simultaneous sample and feature selection. \item[\romannumeral3)] We devise a novel model and convex optimization algorithm to solve the one-shot sample and feature learning problem. \item[\romannumeral4)] The convergence of the proposed iterative algorithm is theoretically proved, and extensive empirical results demonstrate the advantages of our approach. \end{itemize}
+In this paper, we present a unified view of \underline{A}ctive \underline{L}earning and \underline{F}eature \underline{S}election, called ALFS, inspired by the approximation method for CUR matrix decomposition.
+The main contributions of this paper are: \begin{itemize} \item[\romannumeral1)] To our knowledge, this is the first work presenting a unified view for one-shot active learning and feature selection.
+This is important for real-world applications as it dispenses with any label effort unlike progressive interactive labeling active learning methods. \item[\romannumeral2)] This work is the first to formulate and build the natural connection between CUR decomposition and simultaneous sample and feature selection. \item[\romannumeral3)] We devise a novel model and convex optimization algorithm to solve the one-shot sample and feature learning problem. \item[\romannumeral4)] The convergence of the proposed iterative algorithm is theoretically proved, and extensive empirical results demonstrate the advantages of our approach. \end{itemize}

-The rest of this paper is organized as follows: we propose a unified framework to conduct active learning and feature selection simultaneously in section 2.
-Section 3 reviews related work on the second group active learning algorithms.
-The experimental results are reported in Section 4.
-Section 5 presents concluding remarks and future work.